developer-guy/rekor-falco/README.md

 $ falco -r example-rule.yaml -c falco.yaml
 ```
 > Do not forget to replace the email adress within the example-rule.yaml to verify it is working.
+> Also make sure to change the library path in the falco.yaml to the directory your falco-rekor plugin

 Once Falco is up and running, you should sign something with cosign with experimental mode enabled: